GlitchedPolygons/pwcrypt/README.md

 If you don't want to use git submodules, you can also start vendoring a specific version of **pwcrypt** by copying its full repo content into the folder where you keep your project's external libraries/dependencies.

+Check out the [API docs](https://glitchedpolygons.github.io/pwcrypt/files.html) or the [`pwcrypt.h`](https://github.com/GlitchedPolygons/pwcrypt/blob/master/include/pwcrypt.h) header file to find out how to call the encrypt/decrypt functions in C.

 #### Linking
 If you use [CMake](https://cmake.org) you can just `add_subdirectory(path_to_submodule)` and then `target_link_libraries(your_project PRIVATE pwcrypt)` inside your CMakeLists.txt file.